M5 (Durban): Route

 The northern terminus of the M5 is a junction with the M25 (to Inanda) and R102 (to Durban and Phoenix) in the Duffs Road suburb of KwaMashu.
 It heads south-west as a dual-carriageway roadway named Dumisani Makhaye Drive and forms an intersection with the M45 Queen Nandi Drive.
 Turning west, it passes the townships of KwaMashu and Newlands East.
 Here it intersects with the M21 Inanda Road and proceeds to head west-southwest between the townships of KwaMashu, Ntuzuma and Newlands West where it gains freeway status with the first off-ramp being the 'Newlands Expressway'.
 Just after Newlands Expressway, it turns north-west and temporarily stops being a freeway as it enters KwaDabeka by crossing the uMngeni River.
 Here, it intersects 'Ulwandle Drive' and thereafter regains freeway status, turning south-west through KwaDabeka.
 The M5 has 2 off-ramps for the remaining length of its freeway section which include 'Wyebank Road' and '1st Avenue'.
 After the 1st Avenue off-ramp, The M5 becomes Dinkelman Road, turning south towards New Germany and ends as a freeway at the M32 Posselt Road junction.

 After the Posselt Road intersection, it becomes Otto Volek Road, passing through the industrial town of New Germany before crossing over the M19 freeway which connects to Pinetown CBD and Westville at the exit 14 off-ramp south of New Germany.
 After the M19 intersection, the M5 enters Pinetown and intersects with the M31 Josiah Gumede Road just east of the CBD, where the M5 becomes Stapleton Road.
 Proceeding south-south-west, it passes under the M13 freeway which connects to Westville at the exit 16 off-ramp in the Sarnia suburb of Pinetown.
 It turns left at a T-junction to become Underwood Road, heading south-east to fly over the N3 freeway.
 After the Baker Road intersection, it becomes Main Road and turns south-south-east, passing through the Moseley suburb of Pinetown.

-It crosses the M7 freeway which connects to Pinetown Central and Durban at the exit 12 off-ramp south of Moseley and enters Queensburgh at its Northdene suburb and turns east-south-east.
-As it traverses through Queensburgh, the road acts as the main road for the Escombe and Malvern suburbs and the road becomes Sarnia Road at the Bellville Road intersection.
+It crosses the M7 freeway, which connects to Pinetown CBD and Durban, at the exit 12 off-ramp south of Moseley and enters Queensburgh at its Northdene suburb and turns east-south-east.
+As it traverses Queensburgh, the road serves as the main arterial through the suburbs of Escombe and Malvern.

-It reaches the Hillary suburb of Queensburgh, where it is joined by the M10 to be co-signed eastwards.
-The co-signed road flies over the N2 freeway to leave Queensburgh and enter Durban.
-After crossing the N2, it turns north-east to enter Bellair and splits from the M10 before turning south-east to pass through Bellair and the suburb of Sea View as Sarnia Road.
+It enters Durban through the suburb of Hillary as Sarnia Road at its intersection with Arundel Road.
+Shortly thereafter, it intersects with the M10 Stella Road (to Queensburgh), with which it becomes co-signed eastwards.
+The co-signed road flies over the N2 freeway to enter Bellair, turning north-east and splitting from the M10 before turning south-east and entering Sea View.
 It then turns north-east to pass over the M7 again at an off-ramp in Rossburgh before continuing north-northeast through Umbilo Industrial.
-It ends at an intersection with the R102 'Umbilo Road' which connects to the Durban CBD and Isipingo.
+It ends at an intersection with the R102 Umbilo Road, which connects to the Durban city centre and Isipingo.